hapax/hapax.github.io/assets/exponential.md

 e^{i\pi} = \cos\pi + i \sin\pi = -1.
 $$

-There are many more wonderful things that can be done with Euler's formula.
-We will use it to give "infinite polynomial" versions of sine and cosine in *Exercise 5*.
+There are many wonderful things that can be done with Euler's formula, most of which we leave for another time.
+Our one example will be Exercise 5, where we use it to give "infinite polynomial" versions of sine and cosine.

 ---